PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Authentication and Player Profile/Google+ Authentication.md

      }
 ```

 That's it!
 You are now authenticated with Google!

 As a basic setup of the Google authentication, these are the only steps you will need.
 However, if you are interested in knowing other alternative ways on how to authenticate your Players with Google, then read on...

 ## Authenticating via the Redirect URI

 If you have a local web server available, it can be used to authenticate your game and Client ID to generate an access code using a *redirect* *URI.* The resulting POST message will contain the access code to authenticate your Google Plus account with the GameSparks platform.

-*13.* On your local web server, you will need to create a HTML page that will contain the Google Sign in button.
+*13.* On your local web server, you'll need to create a HTML page that will contain the Google Sign in button.
 The HTML page should contain the following pre-requisites:

-It should also contain the signInCallback JavaScript function used to process the sign-in result containing the authentication code and access token:
+It should also contain the *signInCallback* JavaScript function used to process the sign-in result containing the authentication code and access token:

 ```
 <script>